syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

    {% endhighlight %}

-7. Build and run the sample in the docker, it will pull the Linux docker image from the docker hub and run the project.
-Now, the webpage will open in the browser.
-Click Export to PDF option to convert the Syncfusion webpage to a PDF.
+7. Build and run the sample in docker, it will pull the Linux docker image from the docker hub and run the project.
+Now, the webpage will open in the browser and click the button to convert the Syncfusion webpage to a PDF.
 ![Convert HTMLToPDF Azure Docker Step6](htmlconversion_images/AzureDocker2.png)

 8. By executing the program, you will get the PDF document as follows.
 ![Convert HTMLToPDF Azure Docker Step7](htmlconversion_images/htmltopdfoutput.png)

-## Deploy the container to Azure container instance:
+### Deploy the container to Azure container instance

 1. Create a publish target to deploy the docker image to Azure.
 ![Convert HTMLToPDF Azure Docker Step8](htmlconversion_images/AzureDocker3.png)